giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 ### Resource pool

-It is recommended to create one resource pool across the hosts where the workload cluster virtual machines will run.
-However, in case of inconvenience, it is possible to run the virtual machines in the implicit root resource pool located at the vSphere cluster level.
+It's recommended to create one resource pool across the hosts where the workload cluster virtual machines will run.
+However, in case of inconvenience, it's possible to run the virtual machines in the implicit root resource pool located at the vSphere cluster level.

 ## Controller permissions

 The Cluster API controller that provisions the infrastructure in the vSphere environment needs a role with a set of permissions.
-To follow the principle of least privilege, it is recommended that a specific user and role be created for the controller.
+To follow the principle of least privilege, it's recommended that a specific user and role be created for the controller.

 <!-- Xavier can we provide a text here to create the user too? -->